WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 Note that HPKP [has been turned off in Chromium](https://groups.google.com/a/chromium.org/d/topic/blink-dev/he9tr7p3rZ8/discussion) because it was difficult to use and made it too easy to "brick" a website.
-Update-key pins could avoid the uncertainty about which CA keys to pin, although it was also possible to pin leaf certificates with HPKP.
-The design could also require an active Service Worker before enforcing the key pins, to reduce the chance that a site completely stops working if it loses its keys.
-Users would still have to be told to take manual action to make the site start updating again.
-Again, not all application developers should opt into this.
+To reduce the chance of bricking the website, this key pinning design could require an active Service Worker before enforcing the pins.
+It could also allow a new key to be used if it's seen consistently for a particular amount of time, instead of waiting for the whole pin to expire, to prevent users from needing to take manual action.
+However, these mitigations don't guarantee that browsers would find the tradeoffs more acceptable than they did for HPKP.

 One can think of a CDN as a potentially-compromised frontend and use this mechanism to limit the damage it can cause.
-However, this doesn't make it safe to use an untrustworthy CDN because of the risk to first-time users.
+However, this doesn't make it safe to use a wholly-untrustworthy CDN because of the risk to first-time users.

 Associated requirements: